Published on Brock University (http://brocku.ca)

 It's a win-win-win.... our students grow their skills, businesses and organizations grow their capacity and our community benefits from the services/programs provided by stronger organizations and growth in small businesses.

-In 2012-2013, over 1100 business students worked on over 170 community projects... making a difference in both non-profits and small for-profits around Niagara Region.
+In 2014-2015, over 1400 business students worked on over 240 community projects for 83 community partners... making a difference in both non-profits and small for-profits around Niagara Region.